gradle/gradle/doc/getting-started/Kotlin-Versions.md

 ## Kotlin versions and the Gradle Kotlin DSL

-Gradle Kotlin DSL ships with the embedded Kotlin compiler plus matching versions of the Kotlin `stdlib` and `reflect` libraries.
-For example, Gradle 4.3 ships with Kotlin 1.1.51, as well as `stdlib` and `reflect` with the same version.
+Gradle Kotlin DSL ships with `kotlin-compiler-embeddable` plus matching versions of `kotlin-stdlib` and `kotlin-reflect` libraries.
+For example, Gradle 4.3 ships with the Gradle Kotlin DSL v0.12.1 that includes Kotlin 1.1.51 versions of these modules.
 The `kotlin` package from those modules is visible through the Gradle classpath.

 The [compatibility guarantees](https://kotlinlang.org/docs/reference/compatibility.html) provided by Kotlin apply for both backward and forward compatibility.